Close Menu

 You are the witness for your own case.
 We do not usually call witnesses, like family members, to testify.
 We don’t do this because the ALJ will not give weight to the testimony of a family member.
 The reason for this is your family has an interest in you winning benefits.

-If we do call a family member to testify, it is usually because you have a mental condition that makes is hard for you to testify.
-Mental conditions like schizophrenia or dementia can cause memory issues that make it difficult for you testify.
-Likewise, if you have a seizures, sometimes it is hard for you to testify about them.
+If we do call a family member to testify, then it is usually because you have a mental condition that makes is hard for you to testify.
+Mental conditions like schizophrenia or dementia can cause memory issues.
+If you don’t have a good memory, then you can’t testify about the past.
+Likewise, if you have a seizures, then sometimes it can be hard to testify about them.
 Because usually you don’t remember them.
-For example, you may not know what is happening when you are having a seizure.
-However, you probably remember how you feel after a seizure.
-This would be an example of when family testimony is useful and helps win your SSA hearing.

 THE MEDICAL EXPERT